1ramihamada/1ramihamada.github.io/projects/3d-printing.md

 ---

 ## Overview
-This project focused on building the software and control infrastructure needed to fabricate stretchable, liquid metal strain sensors using a modified 3D printing platform.
+I built the software and control infrastructure for a modified 3D printer that fabricates stretchable, liquid metal strain sensors.

 While the mechanical modifications to the printer were handled separately, I was responsible for the entire software stack.
 This included the ROS2 control architecture, printer–dispenser coordination, GUI development, firmware modifications, and calibration tools for repeatable liquid metal deposition.